MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Conspiracy of Hearts, 1960, with Lilli Palmer and being beaten up by Peter Arne with Ronald Lewis on the left.
 Goodliffe played a Catholic priest who was slapped by a German Officer and then turned the other cheek to be hitten again (as shown in the photo).
 The slap broke his nose and he was paid £20 damages by the film company.
 This was a film about nuns in Italy saving Jewish children and being treated brutally by the Germans.
 It is actually quite good, although it was spoilt for many by tasteless marketing.
 See my page devoted to this film.

 Rehearsing the part of Mephistopheles for Marlowe's Dr Faustus at the Edinburgh Festival, 1961-2 with Michael Benthall, the director.
 Further still with Paul Daneman in the title role.
+This production started at the London Old Vic.

 No Love for Johnnie, 1961 with Mary Peach and Peter Finch.
 Finch played an ambitious and ruthless politician.
 Peach was his girlfriend and Goodliffe her father - unaware of their relationship.
 Finch's portrayal of this anti-hero part was much admired and imitated.
+This is another film that Goodliffe had a poor opinion of but which is now regarded as a classic.

 Jigsaw, 1961 playing a lecherous vacuum cleaner repair man, with Moira Redmond.
 Second photo with Jack Warner and Ronald Lewis.
 Very old fashioned but original and interesting.